Travelling heteroclinic waves in a Frenkel-Kontorova chain with anharmonic on-site potential: Construction of asymptotic wave trains

 We denote by $\Delta_0$ the set of pairs $(\gamma,\tau)$ such that the part of the spectrum of $L_{\gamma,\tau}$ that lies in $i\RR$ contains only one pair of simple eigenvalues (they have to sum up to $0$, thanks to reversibility).

 In our setting, $(\gamma,\tau)\in \Delta_0$, since for $c \leq 1$ and close to $1$ the dispersion function $D$ has exactly two roots, as shown in Section~\ref{sec:Setting-main-result}, and the roots are not degenerate.
-We denote by $P_1$ the projection onto the two-dimensional eigenspace related to the two eigenvalues in $i\RR$ and set $Q_h:=I-P_1$.
+We denote by $P_1$ the projection onto the two-dimensional eigenspace related to the two eigenvalues in $i\RR$ and set $Q_h:=I-P_1$ (more precisely, the kernel of $P_1$ is the linear space defined by equations~\eqref{eq: G_0} and~\eqref{eq: G_1} below for fixed $t$).